sci-42ver/SICP_SDF/sicp_exercise.md

     [i.e.](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Condition-Signalling.html#index-error-2)
     > In this case a condition of type condition-type:simple-error is created with the message field containing the reason and the irritants field containing the arguments.
 # exercises
+Same as my former exercise solution repos, `- [ ]` means my solution is at least partly wrong.
+It doesn't mean I skipped this exercise except when I explicitly say that.
 ## chapter 1
 Up to 1.28 I mistakenly use 20220522214709 (verified by viewing the saved page link colors which has the most *orange* count in my browser history.
 Its adjacent saved pages [1](https://web.archive.org/web/20220605020839/http://community.schemewiki.org/?SICP-Solutions) [2](https://web.archive.org/web/20220516112916/http://community.schemewiki.org/?SICP-Solutions) all have only the *red* link color) wiki archive instead of 20240228133955 which is latest at that time.
 To compare them, I only give one *brief* comparison after inspecting they are mostly similar in  exercise 1.6.
 And I skip comparing all pages "Last modified" before 20220522214709.